 For sculpture lovers, the garden, like its sister at Luxembourg, qualifies as one of the capital's great open-air museums.
 Dozens of remarkable statues from renowned artists including Rodin and Maillol grace the premises; contemporary artists also regularly install pieces here, including for the occasion of the FIAC, the city's annual contemporary art fair.

-Kids can enjoy sailing toy boats on the ponds, taking advantage of the many permanent playgrounds at the garden, the trampolines and pony rides, and the annual fair/carnival in the summer months (see below for more information).
+Kids can enjoy sailing toy boats on the appealing man-made ponds, taking advantage of the many permanent playgrounds at the garden, the trampolines and pony rides, and the annual fair/carnival in the summer months (see below for more information).

 Finally, aimless strolling through the vast premises, exploring the different thematic gardens and relaxing around the fountains, is a pastime enjoyed by locals-- even during their lunch breaks.
 Take advantage of the relaxed ambience and use the time here for some simple contemplation.